Oshkosh Zoo

-Meet Cayuga, a male bald eagle from Cornell University Wildlife Health Clinic in Ithaca, NY.
-Cayuga has been under professional care and rehabilitation since 2015 due to a gunshot wound that resulted in partial amputation of his left wing.
-While Cayuga can no longer hunt in the wild, he can help educate us about raptors and their contributions to a healthy ecosystem.
+Cayuga is a male bald eagle that came to us in 2021 from Cornell university wildlife health clinic in Ithaca New York.
+He has been under human care since 2015 due to a gunshot wound that resulted in the partial amputation of his left wing.

 Construction on the Eagle Exhibit at the Menominee Park Zoo commenced in the fall of 2019 and was completed during spring 2021.
 This year-round exhibit will house our non-releasable Bald Eagles.
 The exhibit is nestled between the wolf and elk exhibits on the eastern side of the zoo.
 A wing size display on the overlook between the wolf and elk exhibit was created and installed by an Eagle Scout in anticipation of the exhibit.